wieslawsoltes/Core2D/README.md

 ## About

-Test2d is an application for making 2D diagrams and running logic simulations.
+Test2d is an application for making 2D diagrams and running simulations.

 ## Simulation